triton-inference-server/dali_backend/README.md

 Such configuration file overwrites the max batch size value to 128.
 It also renames the pipeline output to `"DALI_OUTPUT_0"` and specifies its shape to be `(224, 224, 3)`.

+Refer [DALI model configuration file](docs/config.md) documentation for details on model parameters that can specified in the configuation file.

 ## Autoserialization

 When using DALI Backend in Triton, user has to provide a DALI model in the Model Repository.